PHYSICS 1442

 electricity and magnetism, optics, and modern physics including the concepts of

-charges and electric fields
+- Electric charges and electric fields

 - Electric potential